FrankRubandamayonzaMagezi/LED-Bulb-PCB-Design-and-Development/README.md

 This repository documents the design and development of a **5 W, 240 VAC LED bulb PCB**.
 The project follows the complete engineering workflow from schematic capture and PCB layout to simulation, PCB manufacturing, assembly and hardware testing.

-The work is being carried out as part of the **Makerere University UNIPOD Internship Programme** under the **Schematic Capture & PCB Layout Design** track.
 The aim is to design an affordable, reliable and energy-efficient LED bulb suitable for indoor lighting while gaining practical experience in professional PCB design and electronics manufacturing.

 ---